sunng87/handlebars-rust/README.md

 **Warning**: This project, like rust, is in its early stage.
 Breaking changes are constantly introduced.

+Currently handlebars-rust still uses some unstable APIs, which means this project might break on Rust 1.0.0-beta.
+Please use nightly version instead.

 ## Why Handlebars?

 For information about handlebars, you will go to [handlebars.js](http://handlebarsjs.com).